mahesh989/Parkinson_Disease/README.md

 - UPDRS
 - Jitter(%)
 - PD indicator

-## Implications and Future Directions

-The project's analyses and visualizations unveiled notable discrepancies in acoustic features between healthy individuals and those with PD.
-These findings hold promise for the advancement of a non-invasive diagnostic instrument for PD, potentially enabling timelier interventions and improved patient outcomes.
+-

-Future research avenues could involve larger datasets, integration of machine learning techniques for predictive modelling, and clinical validation to assess the reliability of identified acoustic markers.
+Next, we can use machine learning techniques for predictive modelling, and clinical validation to assess the reliability of identified PD to help the patients in early phases.

 ## Conclusion

-In the medical landscape, this project showcases the potency of data-driven insights by harnessing voice sample data to diagnose PD.
-Through rigorous statistical analyses and insightful visualizations, key acoustic features were illuminated, contributing to the quest for an accurate, non-invasive, and accessible diagnostic tool for Parkinson's Disease.

 ## References